rbaumgar/otelcol-demo-app/OpenTelemetry_with_DistributedTracing.md

-# Using OpenTelemetry and Grafana Tempo with Your Own Services/Application
+# Using OpenTelemetry and Distributed Traing with Your Own Services/Application

 ![](images/monitor.jpg)